Here are all the winners from the Grammys 2022 – rolling list

 Best Tropical Latin Album

-Rubén Blades y Roberto Delgado & Orquesta – ‘Salswing!’
+Rubén Blades y Roberto Delgado & Orquesta – ‘Salswing!’ – winner

 El Gran Combo De Puerto Rico – ‘En Cuarentena’